rancher/docs/content/rancher/v2.x/en/overview/architecture-recommendations/_index.md

 # Why HA is Better for Rancher in Production

-We recommend installing the Rancher server on a three-node Kubernetes cluster for production, primarily because it protects the data stored on etcd.
+We recommend installing the Rancher server on a three-node Kubernetes cluster for production, primarily because it protects the Rancher server data.
 The Rancher server stores its data in etcd in both single-node and Kubernetes Installations.

 When Rancher is installed on a single node, if the node goes down, there is no copy of the etcd data available on other nodes and you could lose the data on your Rancher server.